mlabonne/llm-course/README.md

 - **Python Basics**: Understanding of Python's basic syntax, data types, error handling, and object-oriented programming is crucial.
 - **Data Science Libraries**: Familiarity with NumPy for numerical operations, Pandas for data manipulation and analysis, Matplotlib and Seaborn for data visualization is a must.
-- **Data Preprocessing**: This involves feature scaling and normalization, handling missing data, categorical data encoding, and splitting data into training, validation, and test sets.
+- **Data Preprocessing**: This involves feature scaling and normalization, handling missing data, outlier detection, categorical data encoding, and splitting data into training, validation, and test sets.
 - **Machine Learning Libraries**: Proficiency with Scikit-learn, a library providing a wide selection of supervised and unsupervised learning algorithms, is vital.
 Understanding how to implement algorithms like linear regression, logistic regression, decision trees, random forests, k-nearest neighbors (K-NN), and K-means clustering is important.
 Dimensionality reduction techniques like PCA and t-SNE are also very helpful for visualizing high-dimensional data.

 📚 Resources: